ChaoGu92/Min-Max-BRG/README.md

 * the net system <N, M0> by its Pre matrix, Post matrix, and the initial marking M0

-* the set of explicit transitions Te1
+* the set of explicit transitions Te

 ## Output of the program 1:

-* RG, expanded BRG, minimax-BRG and their node numbers
+* RG, minimax-BRG and their node numbers

-* the times required to generate RG, expanded BRG, and minimax-BRG
+* the times required to generate RG and minimax-BRG

-#### The following is an example to run the program 1 by computing RG, expanded BRG, and minimax-BRG of the system in Fig. 1 (left) of the paper with \alpha = 1.
+#### The following is an example to run the program 1 by computing RG and minimax-BRG of the system in Fig. 1 (left) of the paper with \alpha = 1.

 ```MATLAB
 %Pre matrix